 Developing gene therapies for rare diseases

-Our lead product candidate, ARU-1801, is a potentially curative lentiviral gene therapy for individuals living with sickle cell disease (SCD).
-ARU-1801 is administered once and designed to address the limitations of current curative treatment options, such as low donor availability and toxicity from conditioning chemotherapy.
+A potentially curative lentiviral gene therapy, ARU-1801 is in development for individuals living with sickle cell disease (SCD).
+ARU-1801 is administered once and designed to address the limitations of current treatment options in development, such as low donor availability and toxicity from conditioning chemotherapy.
 ARU-1801 is in an ongoing and actively recruiting clinical trial, and has demonstrated durable, meaningful clinical responses to date for patients with SCD, while only requiring reduced intensity conditioning (low dose chemotherapy).

 Fetal Hemoglobin Plays an Important Role in SCD